cloudmesh-community/book/chapters/class/e516-syllabus-nodates.md

 It is possible to take E516 and E616 or an independent study at the same time.
 The result will be a more intense project.

-### Is I523 a prerequisit for I524?
+### Is I523 a prerequisite for I524?

 I523 is a different class and focusses on Big Data applications and use cases.
-You do not have to take I523 as prerequisit if you like to take E516, I524, or B649.
+You do not have to take I523 as prerequisite if you like to take E516, I524, or B649.